blayo/java-compatibility/README.md

 # java-compatibility
-Add java api classes to bootclasspath when sourceCompatibility is se
+Add java api classes to bootclasspath when sourceCompatibility is set

 # usage